MiggyMike/open-fights/README.md

 ### Deployed

-Project was deployed on heroku/netlify and can be found [here](link).
+The project was deployed on Heroku and Netlify and can be found [here](link).

 ---